scipy-conference/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

    ADC noise and filter measurement setup.
 The ADALM2000 (M2K) is a multifunction USB test instrument with two general-purpose analog inputs and two outputs, with sample rates of 100Msps and 150Msps, respectively.
 A Raspberry Pi 4 running a kernel with AD7124 device driver support acts as a simple bridge between the AD7124 and a host computer.
    :label:`hwsetup`

-The AD7124 device driver falls under the industry-standard Industrial Input-Output (IIO) framework, which has a well-established software API (including Python bindings).
-Application code can run locally (on the Pi) or on a remote machine via network, serial, or USB connection.
+The AD7124 device driver falls under the industry-standard IIO framework, which has a well-established software API (including Python bindings).
+Application code can run locally (on the Raspberry Pi) or on a remote machine via network, serial, or USB connection.
 Furthermore, the pyadi-iio [10]_ abstraction layer takes care of much of the boilerplate setup required for interfacing with IIO devices, greatly simplifying the software interface.
 The AD7124-8 Basic Data Capture code block illustrates how to open a connection to the AD7124-8, configure it, capture a block of data, then close the connection.

 .. -----------------------------------------------------|
 .. code-block:: python